New service – parental coaching for children with anxiety

 While as a parent you are managing practicalities such as school uniform, the household, the logistics of school runs and work commitments, the feelings of nervousness and anxiety that build up in some children can sometimes be overlooked.

 After a long summer break children have become accustomed to lazy mornings, treats and a lack of routine.
 They may have several worries around returning to school: being away from you, having new teachers, being able to keep up with the work and anxieties around relationships with friends.
-They might also be anxious about mixing with a large group of people and due to Covid.

 Support your child in the run-up to school